Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Now, let’s define a validator for the UserRegistration model.
 So, create a class file named UserRegistrationValidator.cs and copy and paste the following code.
 As you can see in the following code, we have used the MustAsync and CustomAsync validator methods to write the custom logic, invoking the EmailExistsAsync method to validate whether the Email is already registered.

 - MustAsync: This method is also used for asynchronous operations.
-The provided predicate should return true if validation succeeds, and false if it fails.
+The provided predicate should return true if validation succeeds and false if it fails.
+In this case, it invokes the userService.EmailExistsAsync(email) asynchronous method (this method must be asynchronous) and should return true or false.

 Registering the Validator:

-Add the following code with the Program class to register Fluent API Validation and the Model and corresponding validator.
-You must disable Auto validation when working with the async validator, or you will get a run time exception.
+Add the following code to the Program class to register Fluent API Validation, the Model, and the corresponding model validator.
+You must disable auto-validation when working with the async validator; otherwise, you will get a run-time exception.

-//Enables integration between FluentValidation and ASP.NET MVC's automatic validation pipeline. //builder.Services.AddFluentValidationAutoValidation(); //Enables integration between FluentValidation and ASP.NET client-side validation. builder.Services.AddFluentValidationClientsideAdapters(); //Registering Model and Validator to show the error message on the client side builder.Services.AddTransient<IValidator<UserRegistration>, UserRegistrationValidator>(); //Registering the UserService builder.Services.AddTransient<IUserService, UserService>();
+//Enables integration between FluentValidation and ASP.NET MVC's automatic validation pipeline. //builder.Services.AddFluentValidationAutoValidation(); //Enables integration between FluentValidation and ASP.NET client-side validation. builder.Services.AddFluentValidationClientsideAdapters(); //Registering Model and Validator to show the error message on client side builder.Services.AddTransient<IValidator<UserRegistration>, UserRegistrationValidator>();

 Using the Validator in ASP.NET Core MVC Actions: